golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

   3. **finally, we combine all intermediate sums into one final sum, our final value.**

 Before we dig in, please note that you can see the fully assembled example in [Final result](#final-result).
-The example is going to presented in the Rust programming language.
+The example is going to be presented in the Rust programming language.
 Firstly, just for convenience, let's introduce two helper "types" (or type aliases in Rust's terminology):